TheFishNextDoor/Tasks/README.md

 # Tasks
 Reward players for doing actions.
 Highly configurable and allows for daily and weekly tasks or even a quest like progression system.

+## Setup
+1. Add Tasks jar into your plugins folder.
+2. Restart your server.
+3. Edit config.yml, tasks.yml and unlocks.yml to your liking.
+4. Type /ta reload.

 ## Commands:

 ### User Commands